arrowtype/test-fontmake-glyphs-build-cff-naming/README.md

 A valid critique I’ve heard on this test is, essentially: “Why should ‘Name Table Entry’ parameters affect the CFF table?
 They are separate tables.”
 That is fair, but it also seems reasonable to assume that, because the CFF table refers to the font by a `name`, `FullName`, and `FamilyName`, these might be controllable by `Localized Family Name` and `Localized Style Name` properties, or (as a last resort) custom parameters such as `Name Table Entry` (especially because Glyphs offers no custom parameters such as “CFF Name Entry”).

+To be honest, I’m not sure how vital the information in the `CFF` table is.
+It seems probably important?
+Even if problems in the `CFF` table can be ignored, however, this build requires extensive additional setup for `Name Table Entry` custom parameters, which is a pretty big user burden, especially in complex Glyphs documents that include a lot of Exports.

 ### Test 3: Correcting static names messes up variable instance names

 What if we simplify the basic names of Exports in Glyphs?
 It works for static fonts, but not the variable font.